 - As we have described elsewhere on this site, Alan Chadwick was an accomplished Shakespearean actor.
 But after dedicating himself to educational garden projects, as encouraged by the trusted advice of his revered friend, the Countess Freya von Moltke, Alan still managed to find fresh outlets for his irrepressible theatrical nature.
 Life in general became his stage, and he seized on every opportunity to make the day-to-day ordinary world sizzle with the electricity of the dramatic.
 Like an imperious maestro, he transformed every minor decision into an earth-shaking crisis, every unfamiliar concept into a profound secret of ancient mystery wisdom, every temporary lapse by an unsuspecting apprentice into a capital offense.
 He had a mischievous side as well, and, like Puck in Shakespeare's A Midsummer Night's Dream, Alan made sure that you were always on your toes, never knowing what to expect next.
 On other occasions, he would channel his dramatic talents into his various talks, lessons and lectures, enlivening them with wonderfully engaging fairy tales in order to underscore the moral message of his fables.
 Here we present transcriptions of three of those Fairy Tales, delivered a few short months before his death at Green Gulch.

-- Very few Chadwick apprentices knew Alan during the time that he worked in Virginia, the last garden project that he made before he died.
+- Very few of Chadwick's California apprentices knew Alan during the time that he worked in Virginia, the last garden project that he made before he died.
 That period of his life remains something of a mystery to most of us.
-Fortunately, one man in particular befriended Alan there, and he has been committed these many years to the task of sharing what he learned with the world.
-Craig Siska was interviewed recently by the folks at Biodynamics Now!.
+One person who worked with Alan there, Craig Siska, was interviewed recently by the folks at Biodynamics Now!.
 In this audio recording he describes something of what life was like back then, and how he interacted with Alan at the time.
 The photo at right shows Alan working in the gardens near New Market, in the Shenandoah Valley of Virginia.

 - Alan Chadwick had a distinguished career in the theater before turning his attentions exclusively to horticulture.
 The theater was the one great love of his life, and in fact, he sacrificed his inheritance for it.
 At the tender age of twenty-one, Alan informed his father, the Duke of Pudlestone, that he had decided on a career in the theater.
 His father, eighty-four years-old at the time, calmly replied that the theater was no place for a gentleman, and that if Alan insisted along those lines, then he would simply be disowned.
 Alan thought very seriously on the question for a week or so, then firmly made up his mind.
 He loaded his Irish Wolfhound into his Rolls-Royce, drove to London, and never looked back.
 We here present a collection of photographs and reviews from Alan's performances during the time that he acted with the National Theatre Company in South Africa.
 Some apprentices even remember seeing Alan performing in productions of Shakespeare at the University of California in Santa Cruz during the early days.

 - Because so many resources about Alan Chadwick are available on the internet, we here at Alan-Chadwick.org work tirelessly to keep our readers up to date on those materials (see here, for example).
 We also do our best to help readers decide which of those resources are reliable, and which are laden with errors, personal biases, or historical revisionism.
 Even after the lapse of forty years, some people persist in their attempts to impugn Alan's legacy as a justification for their own roles in the dirty politics of the day.
-As a case in point, we here offer two strongly contrasting points of view on "A Golden Time in the Garden" at Santa Cruz, where Alan made the first and finest of his teaching gardens in the United States..
+As a case in point, we here offer two strongly contrasting points of view on "A Golden Time in the Garden" at Santa Cruz, where Alan made the first, and possibly the finest, of his teaching gardens in the United States.

 Dan McGuire talks about his impression of the garden that Alan Chadwick made at the University of California at Santa Cruz, and about the mission that inspired Alan in this effort.
 Originally written as a prelude to a book of Alan's lectures, Dan's articulate comments stand on their own as an expression of his individual experience, which was also the experience of many others who wandered into the paradise on that hillside.
 Dan's position as student president of the Garden Project gave him a unique perspective on Alan's attitude of approach to life and to gardening.